 Our goal is to get the bike in your hands as fast as possible.
 This typically means your new bike will leave our warehouse within 2-3 full business days after your order.
 However, we follow a strict and objective queue with orders received.
-They all fall in line like waiting to ride a roller coaster.
 We also take our time packing to ensure everything is safe and secure.
 That, our friends, is of paramount importance.

 HOW MUCH IS DOMESTIC SHIPPING?